 More great New Orleans local seafood eateries

 One of the most popular hotspots that serve everyone on the corner of Bourbon and Conti Street, you’ll find lots of local festival comfort and soul food to feed your hungry belly.
 This is right at the center of the French Quarter and has food that appeals to adults, kids, and even those who like Gluten-free food (who knew?).
 They carry an assortment of crab cakes and barbecued shrimp, but are best known for their gator bites made from white gator meat!
+If you’re around for breakfast, their omelets, a staple dish in New Orleans, is a must try.

 They also offer a generous amount of oysters that are cooked, grilled, and served fresh on the half shell.
 Don’t forget to check out their chef specials that really make Creole cooking a tasty reminder of why you should enjoy New Orleans festival food more often.
 If you like their food, you might also just bump into famous celebs who like this joint as well.
 Big names such as Mark Wahlberg, Shaquille O’Neal, John Goodman, and piano legend Fats Domino!